 Where do people get this copy from?
 Do they hire a lawyer?
 Well, no. In my experience, everyone simply uses the generic paragraph shown above or something similar, sometimes adding specific wording about how to obtain permissions, or deleting the phrase about reviewers.
 Think about this and then be specific about what others may and may not do with your words; in an infringement case, you’d have little to stand on without it.

 Of course you already know that ISBN stands for International Standard Book Number and that each part of the number has a meaning.
-You can read the details on page 447 of Book Design Made Simple.
+You can read the details on page 447 of Book Design Made Simple, or read ISBNs for Self Publishers.
 If you plan to sell your book in stores or online, you must have a number.
-And each different edition and format of your book needs a separate number: paperback, hardcover, audio book, EPUB edition, and Kindle edition.
+And each different edition of your book needs a separate number: paperback, hardcover, audio book, and ebook.

 In the example above we show only two ISBNs.
 If you have other editions, simply put all the numbers in a list.
 Don’t worry if you’ve already printed 1,000 copies of your book and then you decide to do an ebook.
-The list will get longer with each subsequent edition or format.
+The list will get longer with each subsequent edition.